dh85/SpotifyWebAPI/Docs/CombineSupport.md

     )
 ```

-Every `*Publisher` method internally calls the async implementation, so behavior stays identical regardless of which concurrency model you choose.
+Every `*Publisher` method internally calls the async implementation via `Publishers.SpotifyRequest`, so behavior stays identical regardless of which concurrency model you choose.

+## Cancellation & Backpressure

+- Cancelling the returned `AnyCancellable` cancels the underlying `Task`, so long-running pagination streams stop immediately.
+- All publishers emit on the call site scheduler; add `receive(on:)` to hop to the main actor.
+- Errors are surfaced as `SpotifyClientError`, making it easy to switch between async and Combine flows without new error handling branches.

+## Testing Publishers

+Use the helpers in `Tests/Support/TestHelpers.swift`:

+- `awaitFirstValue` bridges an `AnyPublisher` into async tests.
+- `assertAggregatesPages` verifies pagination helpers aggregate items correctly.
+- `assertIDsMutationPublisher`, `assertLimitOutOfRange`, and `assertIDBatchTooLarge` keep validation tests concise.

+Combine-focused suites live under `Tests/SpotifyWebAPITests/**/CombineTests.swift`; they double as reference implementations for your own publisher extensions.

 ## Platform Availability